subhojit777/subhojit777.github.io/_posts/2017-05-23-parallel-nightwatch-tests-docker.md

 }
 ```

-I am assuming that the Nightwatch tests of your application are inside `tests`
+I am assuming that the Nightwatch.js tests of your application are inside
-directory.
+`tests` directory.

 Just place the `docker-compose.yml` file inside the docroot of your application.
 Make sure the tests are inside `tests` directory, and the tests directory should